jantari/rewinged/README.md

 ```
 </details>

-Then, you can run rewinged with HTTPS enabled:
+Then, run rewinged with HTTPS enabled:

 ```
 ./rewinged -https -listen localhost:8443
 ```

-and add it as a package source in winget:
+add it as a package source in winget:

 ```
 winget source add -n rewinged-local -a https://localhost:8443 -t "Microsoft.Rest"